SergiPerez73/regEx-Regular-Expressions-interpreter/README.md

 ## Description

 This project implements a regular expression interpreter.
-It allows the user to give a regular expression that corresponds to a language.
-Then, the user can try to write a regular expression that recognizes the same language.
+It allows the user to give a regular expression that corresponds to a language, wich will be the solution of a problem.
+Then, the user can try to write a regular expression that recognizes the same language to solve the problem.
 There is an interface where he can send his solutions to the problem and check whether or not a certain word is within the language he has proposed.
 The user can also get feedback of examples of words that give errors in case his solution is wrong.

 ## Code execution